Reviews Report

 Mercury’s Car Insurance Bundling Discounts for Cheaper Insurance

 Mercury Insurance is best known for vehicle coverage.
-It’s what the company started selling almost 60 years ago when it was founded.
-However, the carrier expanded into homeowners insurance in 1972.
+It’s what the company started selling when it was founded.
+However, the carrier expanded into homeowners insurance (About Mercury).
 Now, drivers can buy car, renters, condo, homeowners, umbrella, business, and landlord insurance as well.

 Bundling more than one coverage with Mercury has its advantages.
-Mercury advertises that customers can save 15% on their home insurance policy and 14.5% on their auto insurance policy when they bundle home and auto together.
+Mercury advertises multi-policy savings when customers bundle home and auto together, though actual discounts vary by state and profile.
+Across the industry, typical bundle savings generally fall in the 5%–25% range (Forbes Advisor; Bankrate; NerdWallet).
 Plus, drivers can simplify their coverage needs by managing policies and insurance premium bills from one company, in one place.

 Mercury Car Insurance vs. The Competition